jjsantos01/convert-scripts-pdf/README.md

 Please note that `convert_scripts_to_pdf.py` is designed for Python 3.8 or lower, as the `FPDF` package is not currently actively maintained.
 The highlighting version (`convert_scripts_to_pdf_highlight.py`) has been tested on Python 3.8, but it might be compatible with higher versions as well.

+## Motivation
+When I worked in government, I often had to present evidence of my work, which was usually done in the form of Python, Stata, and R scripts.
+As auditors often don't know how to read code, I had to convert my scripts into PDF files.
+This was a tedious process, as I had to copy and paste the code into a txt file, then convert it into a PDF file.
+This script automates this process.

+This project was built using ChatGPT and Copilot.

 ## Usage

 ### Without Highlighting: